MMS Faculty Specialists

 The MMS educational experience is enhanced throughout the year by artists-in-residence and guest instructors.
 In recent years, we’ve been honored to welcome these additional faculty members and programs to MMS:

 Ron has been a special part of MMS for more than 20 years as our music teacher and Montessori parent.
 He now continues to share his special gifts with us as an artist-in-residence.
-While at MMS, Ron inspired a love of music and engaged hundreds of students in many memorable projects.
+While at MMS, Ron inspired a love of music and engaged hundreds of students in many memorable projects, among them professional recording sessions of songs written by the children.
 Ron is well known throughout the region and around the world as the musical director of Mountain Stage, which airs on National Public Radio, as the founder of the Woody Hawley Concert Series and as legendary folk music writer and recording artist.

 Sky Kershner, LPC, LCSW